hydr-ai-lab/hydr-ai-lab.github.io/aboutme.md

 subtitle: Marine Artificial Intelligence Laboratory
 ---

-MAI-L@b is an international marine engineering research laboratory specializing in the application of artificial intelligent based solutions.
+MAI-L@b is an international marine engineering research laboratory founded at Delft University of Technology specializing in the application of artificial intelligent based solutions.

 ### Members